jamesgiff5/home_services_performance_dashboards/README.md

 - `generate_dataset_v9.py` creates the raw synthetic data
 - `home_services_data_v10.xlsx` holds the cleaned data via Power Query, used by Tableau
-- Dashboards connect directly to `v10.xlsx` and will break if renamed or moved
+- Dashboards connect directly to `home_services_data_v10.xlsx` and will break if renamed or moved
-- Earlier versions were iterated to improve operational realism and profit logic.
-Some imperfections remain, but the goal was to build a useful dataset for analysis and dashboarding, not simulate a perfect accounting system.
+- Earlier versions were refined to improve operational realism and pricing logic.
+A few small inconsistencies remain from earlier iterations, but they do not affect any financial calculations or analytical outcomes.